On This Page:

 If you arrive in the U.S. before the effective date of the UW insurance plan, you should buy supplemental insurance to cover you during the uninsured period.
 Make every effort to be insured during your entire stay in the U.S., including your vacation quarters and after graduation if you stay for a period of Optional Practical Training or Academic Training.

-The University of Washington maintains a professionally staffed Hall Health Center, conveniently located on the UW campus, to provide treatment for basic medical conditions for current UW students, faculty, staff and the surrounding community.
+The University of Washington maintains a professionally staffed Husky Health Center, conveniently located on the UW campus, to provide treatment for basic medical conditions for current UW students, faculty, staff and the surrounding community.
 It does not, however, provide major surgery, major illness or overnight care.
-Hall Health accepts ISHIP, and you receive benefits by going to Hall Health that are not available in other medical care facilities.
+The Husky Health Center accepts ISHIP, and you receive benefits by going to the Husky Health Center that are not available in other medical care facilities.
 Hours of operation are Monday through Friday, 8:00am to 5:00pm.
 Twenty-four hour care is available at several nearby hospitals, including the University of Washington Medical Center.
 For life-threatening emergencies, dial 911 on any telephone.

 Contact the Health Insurance Counselor